KevSunCL/KevSunCL.github.io/_pages/about.md

   - /about.html
 ---

-I am a **Tenured Professor** in the School of Foreign Languages at Tongji University, where I explore the fascinating intersection of **computational linguistics**, **cognitive computation**, and **artificial intelligence**.
+I am a **Tenured Full Professor** in the School of Foreign Languages at Tongji University, where I explore the fascinating intersection of **computational linguistics**, **cognitive computation**, and **artificial intelligence**.
 My research bridges the gap between human language processing and machine learning, integrating statistical modeling, deep learning, and cognitive-neuroscience experimental methods to understand the deep mechanisms of language understanding and processing in both humans and machines.
+I have developed a amount of specialized large language models, as well as major databases and corpora, widely used in academia and industry.
+As global efforts accelerate in “AI + Education", I am committed to applying data-driven approaches to advance language research toward big language science.

 ## Research Focus